 Do you want your subject to engage with the viewer or not?

-On the left she is facing the camera and looking straight down the lens, but on the right she changed position slightly so my camera angle is slightly to the side, plus she’s looking off camera.
+On the left she’s facing the camera and looking straight down the lens, but on the right she changed position slightly so my camera angle is slightly to the side, plus she’s looking off camera.

 1. Front camera angle

-The most engaging camera angle is when a subject is facing the camera front on.
+The most engaging camera angle in portrait photography is when a subject is facing the camera front on.

 But there’s more to it than that, because the feeling changes depending on whether a subject is: